The University of Worcester recognises that there is a need to manage water resources wisely. It has developed a Water Strategy

 Student water projects

-Another student project reviewed the information available about cup washing for students on campus.
+A student project reviewed the information available about cup washing for students on campus.
 A new sink for washing re-use Keep Cups was installed as a result.
-Estates staff 're-used' a sink, and splash back from other halls projects to do this in-house as another example of the Students' Union, staff and students all working together.